 “Do not conform yourselves to this age but be transformed by the renewal of your mind, that you may discern what is the will of God, what is good and pleasing and perfect.”

-St. Bernard’s School of Theology and Ministry is a Roman Catholic graduate and professional school that educates and assists men and women in academic, ministerial, interpersonal, and spiritual formation for the purpose of serving the Church through diverse forms of lay and ordained ministries, theological scholarship, and Christian service in society.
+St. Bernard’s School of Theology and Ministry is an accredited Roman Catholic graduate and professional school that educates and assists men and women in academic, ministerial, interpersonal, and spiritual formation for the purpose of serving the Church through diverse forms of lay and ordained ministries, theological scholarship, and Christian service in society.
 Since its foundation in 1893, St. Bernard’s has been a dynamic, vibrant and responsive center for theological and ministerial education and training, attentive to the emerging needs of the Church in the Dioceses of Rochester, Albany, and Syracuse, and beyond.
-It draws upon the very best that the Catholic philosophical and theological traditions have to offer and communicates this to its students through traditional in class instruction, and through our new online distance learning program wherein anyone - parents, full time employees, retirees looking to deepen their faith, and others - can login in from anywhere in the country and participate in our in-session class, or view the class session at a time that’s convenient for them.
+It draws upon the very best that the Catholic philosophical and theological traditions have to offer and communicates this to its students through traditional in class instruction, and through our online distance learning program wherein anyone - parents, full time employees, retirees looking to deepen their faith, and others - can login in from anywhere in the country and participate in our in-session class, or view the class session at a time that’s convenient for them.